CenterForSpatialResearch/methods-in-spatial-research-fa2021/tutorials/tutorial01.md

 ## Changing the Appearance of Data in the Map

-We'll discuss map symbology in more detail later in the workshop, but for now, we'll walk through a few simple changes to the appearance of the four layers in your map.
+We'll discuss map symbology in more detail later in the course, but for now, we'll walk through a few simple changes to the appearance of the four layers in your map.
 First, we will change the default symbol used to visualize the street trees layer.
 Second, we'll will assign colors to each building polygon based on a field in its attribute table.
 Finally we'll learn to change layer transparency settings to better show relationships between layers through superimposition.

 In QGIS, the appearance of each layer is controlled through the Layer Properties dialogue box, which you can access by right-clicking on the layer name in the Layers Panel and selecting "Properties".